Zéphirin Diabré: Biography

 He was elected MP in 1992 under the banner of the Organization for Popular Democracy – Labour Movement (ODP–MT), but gave up his seat to his deputy to become Minister of Trade, Industry and Mines the same year.
-He remained in post until becoming Ministers of the Economics and Finance in 1994.
+He remained in the post until becoming Minister of Economics and Finance in 1994.
 Between 1996 and 1997 he served as President of the Economic and Social Council.